The Crazy Eddie Fraud

 Around 1980, I helped devise a plan to gradually reduce Crazy Eddie’s skimming while artificially increasing the growth of reported profits.
 This would create the appearance of a thriving, growing company.

-That same year, I passed the CPA examination with a 90% and scored in the top 1% in the country.
+That same year, I passed the CPA examination with a 90% average and scored in the top 1% in the country.

 Working for Crazy Eddie’s auditors